18. Web-Slinging Adventures

 Notably, the premise of the ride is that – when an army of self-replicating Spider-Bots runs amok – guests must hop aboard prototype WEB SLINGER vehicles and descend into the old Stark Motors utility sub-floors that connect beneath the repurposed buildings of the Campus to capture them.
 It’s a clever premise that serves as something of a “preview” for the land’s other rides and settings.
 Of course, the copied ride in Paris includes a visit to the Collector’s fortress… even though Walt Disney Studios’ version of Avengers Campus doesn’t include Guardians of the Galaxy – Mission: BREAKOUT!

-To be fair, neither version of the land has the long-rumored Quinjet U-Ticket thrill ride Bob Chapek promised was coming in a “Phase II” of the land… but both still feature climactic scenes that take place in the Quinjet hangar!
+Neither version of the land has the now-cancelled Quinjet U-Ticket thrill ride Bob Chapek promised was coming in a “Phase II” of the land… but both still feature climactic scenes that take place in the Quinjet hangar!
 Oh well.
 Disney has referenced their ability and interest in keeping both Web Slingers’ scenes updated to reflect new additions and changing attractions within the lands, but whether or not that’ll happen remains to be seen… and might depend on how many add-on accessories the ride manages to sell.

 19. STAR TOURS